 Fosshotel Glacier Lagoon

 Found between Skaftafell and Jökulsárlón Glacier Lagoon, Fosshotel Glacier Lagoon is one to add to your Icelandic road trip.
-The 125 contemporary rooms have a minimal peaceful design, with huge windows looking out onto local wilderness and the country’s highest peak, Hvannadalshnúkur.
+The 125 contemporary rooms have a minimal peaceful design, with huge windows looking out onto the local wilderness and the country’s highest peak, Hvannadalshnúkur.
 High ceilings add to the sense of peace and serenity that this hotel embodies.
-The hotel’s large restaurant is decorated in geometric style, with dishes inspired by its natural surroundings.
+The hotel’s large restaurant is decorated in a geometric style, with dishes inspired by its natural surroundings.
 The highlight of this property is, of course, its proximity to the Fosshotel Glacier, providing fantastic hiking on the doorstep.

 If visiting the south of the island, stay at Hótel Kría in Vik.
 This opened in the summer of 2018, a cool new addition to the area with black sandy beaches just a five-minute walk away.
 Light wood panelling, charcoal tones and glass feature heavily in the modern design, both inside and out.
 Meals are taken in Drangar Restaurant, with lamb and fish being especially popular.
-Innovative creations such as avocado chocolate pudding, skyr and cucumber crystalised white chocolate with dill and merengue appear on the pudding menu – you won’t want to skip dessert at Hótel Kría.
+Innovative creations such as avocado chocolate pudding, skyr and cucumber crystallised white chocolate with dill and merengue appear on the pudding menu – you won’t want to skip dessert at Hótel Kría.

 Canopy by Hilton Reykjavik City Centre

 The upscale Hilton chain has you covered on a trip to the heart of the capital at the Canopy by Hilton Reykjavik.
 The building was once a furniture factory, music and arts venue, repurposed across six interconnected areas forming this eclectic approach to hospitality.
 Guests are invited to peruse Canopy’s vinyl collection and take a portable record player back to one of their 112 rooms – a selection of which are fully accessible.
 Pet-friendly and 100% smoke-free, this isn’t the place to stay if you’re a smoker, but a literal breath of fresh air if you’re not.
 It’s also home to several dining options, including Geiri Smart, an exclusive restaurant, where chefs prepare food based on the farmers and fishers’ offers of the day.